Ans: a) Mode for transfer of information to tax administration;

-Ans.
-Every person registered under GST will have to file returns in some form or other.
+Ans: Every person registered under GST will have to file returns in some form or other.
 A registered person will have to file returns either monthly (normal supplier) or quarterly basis (Supplier opting for composition scheme).
 An ISD will have to file monthly returns showing details of credit distributed during the particular month.
-A person required to deduct tax (TDS) and persons required to collect tax (TCS) will also have to file monthly returns showing the amount deducted/collected and other details as may be prescribed.
+A person required to deduct tax (TDS) and persons required to collect tax (TCS) will also have to file monthly returns showing the amount deducted/collected and other specified details.
 A non-resident taxable person will also have to file returns for the period of activity undertaken.

-Ans.
-A normal registered taxpayer has to file the outward supply details in GSTR-1 in relation to various types of supplies made in a month, namely outward supplies to registered persons, outward supplies to unregistered persons (consumers), details of Credit/Debit Notes, zero rated, exempted and non-GST supplies, exports, and advances received in relation to future supply.
+Ans: A normal registered taxpayer having aggregate turnover in the preceding or current financial year more than Rs.1.5 Crore has to file the outward supply details in GSTR-1 in relation to various types of supplies made in a month, namely outward supplies to registered persons, outward supplies to unregistered persons (consumers), details of Credit/Debit Notes, zero rated, exempted and non-GST supplies, exports, and advances received in relation to future supply.

 In B2C supplies, uploading in general may not be required as the buyer will not be taking ITC.
 However still in order to implement the destination based principle, invoices of value more than Rs.2.5 lacs in inter-state B2C supplies will have to be uploaded.
 For inter-state invoices below Rs.
 2.5 lacs and all intra-state invoices, state wise summary will be sufficient.

 Ans: No. In fact, description will not have to be uploaded.
 Only HSN code in respect of supply of goods and Accounting code in respect of supply of services will have to be fed.
 The minimum number of digits that the filer will have to upload would depend on his turnover in the last year.

 Ans: Yes.
 Not only value but taxable value will also have to be fed.
 In some cases, both may be different.